bbmokhtari/django-translations/docs/reference/context.rst

    Provides CRUD functionalities like :meth:`create`, :meth:`read`,
-   :meth:`update` and :meth:`delete` to work with the translations and also some other functionalities to manage the context.
+   :meth:`update` and :meth:`delete` to work with the translations and also some other functionalities like :meth:`reset` to manage the context.

    .. note::